 Therefore, if we were to combine our simple definition of the word Section with the description of a Section Terminating Equipment, we can say the following.

 An STE begins at the point where the Network Equipment (or the Source STE) will precondition and process electrical data in preparation for transmission over an Optical link.

-Afterward, the Source STE will convert this signal into the Optical Format, and it will transmit this optical signal to the remote Sink (or Receiving) STE.
+Afterward, the Source STE will convert this signal into the Optical Format, transmitting this optical signal to the remote Sink (or Receiving) STE.

-A Section ends (or is terminated) at the point where the Sink STE (that receives this optical signal) converts it back into the electrical format and processes this data and sends it along to downstream equipment.
+A Section ends (or is terminated) at the point where the Sink STE (that receives this optical signal) converts it back into the electrical format, processes this data, and sends it to downstream equipment.

 How the STE Operates in the Optical Transport Network (OTN)

 This Source STE will encapsulate this (ODUk) data by generating and inserting some overhead data (that we call the OTUk-SMOH [Section Monitoring Overhead]) into these OTUk/OTUkV frames.